benjamin-hodgson/benjamin-hodgson.github.io/drafts/2021-04-01-compiling-prolog.md

 This article leads on from [my earlier series of four posts](/posts/2019-12-01-write-you-a-prolog.html) about modelling Prolog in C#.
 I'd recommend reading those before you read this so as not to get lost.
 In order to get the code working, though, you'll only need [the AST](https://github.com/benjamin-hodgson/Amateurlog/blob/master/Syntax.cs) from [the first post](/posts/2019-12-01-write-you-a-prolog.html) and [the parser](https://github.com/benjamin-hodgson/Amateurlog/blob/master/Parser.cs) from [the second one](/posts/2019-12-08-parsing-prolog-with-pidgin.html).

 I did a lot of reading while working on this code, especially [_Warren's Abstract Machine: A Tutorial Reconstruction_](http://wambook.sourceforge.net/).
 I'll be covering topics in a similar order to that book, but my design is a bit different than Warren's.
 I was trying to write simple code which fits the way I think, not efficient code suitable for a real language implementation.
-Throughout this article I’ll point out times when I chose a simple-and-inefficient option over a cleverer design.
+Throughout this article I’ll point out times when I chose a simple-and-inefficient option over a more sophisticated design.

 ## Abstract Machines